A Guide To Electric Industrial Fan Heaters

 We include this little section to help avoid some of the occasional misunderstandings that can arise in the industrial fan heater market;

-The other misguided expectation is that the heat will come out as soon as you switch the industrial fan heater on.
+- Other misguided expectations is that the heat will come out as soon as you switch the industrial fan heater on.
 Industrial fan heaters have much heavier elements that domestic fan heaters and it takes them a bit of time to come up to temperature, sometimes about 5 minutes or so, before the operating temperature is reached.

 The space heater calculator provides approximate heating requirements for several generic building types, which for most users is accurate enough.
 For accurate heat loss calculations you would need work it out from scratch using the U values of the various materials that are used to make your room or building.
 Bare in mind the heat contribution that might be made by other heating in the room, whether it is from a heating system or perhaps from a hot industrial process or machine.
 If it is a variety of rooms, in other words the heater will be used in several different places, then try to select the largest amount of power that you may need, bearing in mind that the larger industrial fan heaters can become quite heavy and difficult to move about and it maybe better to sacrifice some heating power in favour of portability.